Our recipes in your inbox 😊

 What is flor de Jamaica, hibiscus flower?

-Flor de Jamaica, pronounced ha-MY-ka, is the Spanish name for hibiscus flower, specifically the dried petals of the Hibiscus sabdariffa plant.
-These deep red flowers are known for their tart, cranberry-like flavor and their versatility in both drinks and savory dishes.
+Flor de Jamaica (pronounced flohr deh hah-MY-kah) is the Spanish name for hibiscus flower, specifically the dried petals of the Hibiscus sabdariffa plant.
+These deep red flowers are prized in Mexican and Latin American cuisine for their vibrant color, tart flavor, and health benefits.
+You’ve probably seen them steeped into agua de jamaica, but that’s just the beginning.

 What are the benefits of Jamaica?